Chr157i4n/OpenGL_Game/README.md

 For importing Textures and Fonts i use the STB Libary.

+As Mapfiles i use the XML format.
+To parse them i use the tinyxml2 Library.

 The idea and the knowlegde for this project did i get from this german youtube OpenGL tutorial playlist: https://www.youtube.com/playlist?list=PLStQc0GqppuWBDuNWnkQ8rzmyx35AINyt https://github.com/Pilzschaf/OpenGLTutorial